lewislwood/lewislwood/README.md

 Hopefully sighted employers and developers will see how blind people can accomplish this task.
 Keep in mind I designed, developed, and typed up this tutorial in 1 week.
 The grammer took up  3+ of those days.
 Programming is what I excel at.

+This is a tutorial on javascript techniques,VS Code IDE, and how a talking console aids in completion.
+The Drop Text Panels are a complicated mess of JavaScript, and managing all those conditons must be done in sync.
+The HTML elements Details & Summary tags do exactly the smae thing with no javascript.
+It is all done by the browser.
+Would be a really short tutorial if I did it that way.
+Happy coding.

 --------

 * Most Popular ----->